Garrett P.I.: Willard Tate

 Willard Tate is the patriarch of the Tate Shoe Company and a cobbler at the very peak of his trade.
 He is old and bent with the weight of years, but he has a powerful will and a shrewd business sense.
 The Tates, who tend to be short and claim a hint of elvish in their blood, are master craftsmen who have worked hard to become one of the wealthier families in TunFaire.
 The Tates, a very large, extended family, live in an enormous compound that is part home, part factory.

 In Angry Lead Skies, Willard Tate helps fund a manufacturing project spearheaded by Garrett.

 Willard Tate first appears in Sweet Silver Blues.

 Maya Stump

 Maya Stump was an abused child whom Garrett took under his wing.
 She becomes a member of the Sisters of Doom, a street gang made up exclusively of abused girls when children.
 In Cold Copper Tears, she is the warchief of the Doom, but resigns in exchange for the gang helping Garrett during a case.

+Her name varies between books: she has been called Maya Stubb, Maya Stuub, and Maya Stump.
+There seems no significance to those variations, which are probably just auctorial carelessness.

 Garrett and Maya are good friends, and Maya is one of the few women Dean approves of as a match for Garrett, although he is uncertain due to her age.
 Maya eventually breaks off her and Garrett's relationship because Garrett is unwilling to commit to her.
 In Cruel Zinc Melodies, it is mentioned that Maya has settled down and gotten married.

 Maya Stump first appears in Cold Copper Tears.